LinguaByte1111/LinguaByte1111/README.md

 ### 💫 About Me:

-🔭 I’m currently looking for job<br>
+⛰️ I’m currently on 75 Hard Gen AI Challenge<br>
 🤝 I’m looking for Job<br>
 🌱 I’m currently learning Artificial intelligence (AI).<br>
 💬 Ask me about Database.<br>
 📮 How to reach me "shrutayuwankhade1111@gmail.com"<br>
 💻In my free time, I enjoy reading blogs on latest technologies and experimenting with emerging technologies like blockchain and machine learning, and I often take online courses to deepen my understanding.<br>
-⛰️ On 75 Hard Gen AI Challenge<br>

 <br>

 ### 🌐 Socials: